Candid Foundation: Mission and activities

 In addition its media-related work, the Candid Foundation is active in research and applied science on Middle East politics and societies or the issue of Radicalization.
-It developed a "qualification course for counselors in the framework of deradicalisation / counseling of the social environment” in cooperation with the German Federal Office for Migration and Refugees.
+It developed a "qualification course for counselors in the framework of deradicalisation / counseling of the social environment" in cooperation with the German Federal Office for Migration and Refugees.

 In 2019, in cooperation with the office of the European Commissioner for Neighbourhood Policy and Enlargement Negotiations, the Candid Foundation co-hosted the conference "EUMed means business" with 100 participants including young entrepreneurs of small and medium-sized enterprises from the Arab world.
 The conference resulted in a charter of recommendations of startup entrepreneurs and experts on economic policy priorities for the MENA region.

+In 2022, Candid Foundation launched the initiative MENA Digital Summer School, an annual seminar for young digital entrepreneurs, journalists, scientists and art professionals destined to the interdisciplinary study of digital transformation with a focus on Europe and the MENA region.
+The seminar is directed by Ayad Al-Ani, a German-Iraqi transformation researcher and professor at Stellenbosch University.

 The Candid Foundation is a member of the Mediterranean think tank association Euromesco and of the Anna Lindh Foundation's Euro-Mediterranean network.
+In 2025, the organisation took over as the Anna Lindh Foundation's German head of network.
 It sponsored and co-founded the multilateral policy round table Baghdad Policy Club in the Iraqi capital.